n4ru/IVprep/README.md

 IVprep currently **does not support** usage from operating systems besides Windows (64-bit).
 It has not been tested, or attempted on other operating systems.
 For safety, please use Windows (64-bit).

 If you are able to help achieve compatibility on *nix systems, such as GNU/Linux and BSD, this would be highly appreciated.
 This would negate the need to use Windows.
-Refer to #5
+Refer to issue [#5](https://github.com/n4ru/IVprep/issues/5)